Skip to main content Skip to footer

 Music Production

-Participants produce an original musical piece designed to be played during the closing session of the national TSA conference.
+Participants produce an original musical piece that reflects the annual theme on the TSA website under Themes & Problems.
 The quality of the musical piece and required documentation (including elements such as a plan of work, self-evaluation, and a list of hardware, software, and instruments used) determines advancement to the semifinal level of competition, during which semifinalist participants are interviewed.

 On Demand Video